fbpx

 While dizziness can be caused by a number of diseases, most commonly it occurs due to a vestibular (inner ear) disorder known as Benign Paroxysmal Positional Vertigo (BPPV).
 BPPV is caused when the particles within the vestibular system are misplaced and it usually affects only one ear, however, occasionally it can occur in both ears at the same time.

 A person affected by vertigo symptoms may have attacks of vertigo for a few days or weeks, then a period of time with no dizziness symptoms at all.
 The symptoms can come and go with no apparent reason.
-BPPV can easily be managed with vestibular physiotherapy.
+BPPV can easily be managed with vestibular therapy in Toronto.
 Usually, the physiotherapist or other trained professionals apply re-positioning maneuvers such as Epley and educate patients to manage symptoms.
 The vestibular rehabilitation program designed by Physiomobility is aimed at making a patient symptom free and to help them feel more confident and decrease their risk for trips and falls by treating dizziness and improving their gait, balance, and coordination.

 What are the Symptoms of BPPV?